 - ½ cup chopped fresh pineapple (peeled)

 - Add all ingredients to a blender and blend until smooth.
 Divide the smoothie between two glasses.
-Enjoy!
+Serve and enjoy!